Loading NuWatt Energy...

 Deadline

 Section 25D — the residential solar tax credit — expired December 31, 2025.
-Cash and loan buyers now get $0 from the IRS.
-But third-party owners (lease/PPA companies) still claim the 30% ITC under Section 48/48E and pass those savings to you through lower monthly payments.
-The $8,400+ gap that used to make buying the clear winner has collapsed.
-For most homeowners, leasing now offers the best combination of savings, simplicity, and risk reduction.
+Homeowners who buy solar with cash or a loan now get $0 from the IRS.
+But third-party owners (lease and PPA companies) still claim the 30% ITC under Section 48/48E, worth $7,680+ on a typical 8 kW system.
+That credit is passed to you through lower monthly payments.
+The $7,680 gap that made buying the clear winner has vanished.
+For most homeowners in 2026, a solar lease or PPA now delivers a better short-term return than buying outright.

-That advantage no longer exists.
-The OBBBA eliminated Section 25D, and cash buyers now pay the full $28,000 with zero federal offset.
-Meanwhile, lease and PPA providers still capture the 30% ITC through Section 48/48E.
-The competitive landscape has fundamentally shifted.
+On January 1, 2026, that advantage evaporated.
+The OBBBA ended Section 25D.
+Cash buyers now pay the full $25,600 — with zero federal offset.
+Meanwhile, lease and PPA companies still capture the identical 30% credit through Section 48/48E because they are the system owner, not you.
+The competitive landscape has not just shifted — it has inverted.

 | Metric | Before 2026 (25D Active) | 2026 (25D Dead) | Winner |